dborzov/gravitic-duel/README.md

 **"Triangles in Space!"** is very much a **non-educational** game.
 It's classic brainrot and poorly coded mayhem we are all weirdly attracted too.
 It's great.

 Still,  having some understanding of the right triangles, or being able to casually eyeball approximate square roots in your head, makes you better at this game.
-But, no one will TRY to teach anyone anything.
+Just like in real life, mathy things sometimes comes up.

 Why?
 Education is when adults treat kids' minds the same way they treat all those boxes they have in their garages: fill 'em with random junk in case "they need it someday".